 Medicare Advantage

-Medicare Advantage plans are run by private insurance companies that have been approved by Medicare.
+Medicare plans are run by private insurance companies that have been approved by Medicare.
 These plans are often called “MA Plans”, “MAPD”, or “Part C”.
 By joining a Medicare Advantage Plan you are not getting rid of your Medicare.
 Your Part A (Hospital) and Part B (Medical) coverage goes through your Medicare Advantage Plan and not Original Medicare.

 Medicare Advantage Plans are required to cover all of the services that Original Medicare covers except hospice care and some care in qualifying clinical research studies.
 Original Medicare covers hospice and some costs for clinical research studies even if you have a Medicare Advantage Plan.